Mase: 2009–present: Now We Even

-2010–present: Now We Even

-In 2010, Diddy offered Mase a one-year release from Bad Boy to settle all their differences, with which Mase decided to retire from rap for good although he was to be re-signed to Bad Boy after the year was up.
-On April 17, 2012, Spiff TV Films – a production company best known for videos made for Rick Ross's Maybach Music releases – tweeted a photo of Mase, Ross and French Montana, as well as Omarion and Rico Love, together in the studio.
-The picture sparked speculation that Mase would be making his third return to music since his announced retirement to become a pastor in April 1999 and leaving again in 2007.
-A week after the photo appeared, DJ Funkmaster Flex debuted a remix of Wale's "Slight Work" on radio show.

-Speaking during an on-air call following the remix's debut, Mase didn't address rumors about him possibly signing with Warner Bros. imprint Maybach Music, rather revealing that French Montana was the reason Mase was making his third comeback.
-Mase is served as an A&R representative on Montana's forthcoming Bad Boy debut, Excuse My French, as well as appearing on the remix of Montana's "Everything's a Go".
-"I'm not sure what kind of decisions he's going to make," Montana says, "[but] I would love to see him in my camp."
-In September 2012, Mase appeared on Kanye West's album Cruel Summer, on the track "Higher" with The-Dream, Pusha T, and Cocaine 80s.

 In December 2012, Mase announced that he was no longer signed to Bad Boy, saying he would not likely sign with a major label anytime soon.
 He told MTV the only two labels he would consider signing with were Kanye West's GOOD Music or Drake's OVO Sound.
 On October 18, 2013, Mase announced his next album would be titled Now We Even.
 He also said his wish list for guest appearances would include Jay-Z, Sean Combs, Beyoncé, Drake, 2 Chainz, Lauryn Hill, Meek Mill, Fabolous, Ariana Grande, Dipset, Eric Bellinger, Seal and CeeLo Green.

 On November 24, 2017, Mase released "The Oracle", a diss track at friend-turned-rival Cam'ron in response to the lyrical jabs Cam'ron aimed at him on his mixtape The Program.

+Cam'ron and Mase started their sports talk show, It Is What It Is, on February 27, 2023.
+The show premiered as an online-only production on Cam'ron's YouTube channel, "Come And Talk 2 Me".

 Legacy and influence

 Mase's melodic rap style has had an enduring influence on hip hop.
-Many rappers, such as Pusha T, Fabolous and Kanye West, have adopted Mase's lazy, yet melodic flow on several occasions.
-Jay-Z and Drake among other rappers have borrowed Mase lines in their songs.
-Kanye West has described Mase as his favorite rapper ever.
+Many rappers, such as Pusha T, Fabolous, and Kanye West, have adopted Mase's lazy yet melodic flow.
+Jay-Z and Drake, among other rappers, have quoted Mase lyrics in their songs.
+West called Mase as his favorite rapper ever.
+In an interview with DJ Vlad, former Dipset member Jim Jones said Mase taught him how to rap.

 Personal life

-Mase has described himself as a conservative and supported Donald Trump's 2024 presidential campaign.
+Mase has called himself a conservative and supported Donald Trump's 2024 presidential campaign.